ritza-co/internal-articles/docs/the-opinionated-guide-to-setting-up-a-sourcegraph-server-for-more-productive-advanced-code-search.md

   - navigation
 ---

-# The Opinionated Guide to Setting Up a Sourcegraph Server for More Productive Advanced Code Search
+# The opinionated guide to setting up a Sourcegraph server for advanced code search

 If you've ever written code, you probably know that: